Cracking Chestnuts: Videos to Accompany the Book

 In March 2004 a group of 22 callers met in Syracuse, NY, for a day of dance and discussion about classic contra dances.
 This workshop inspired the “Cracking Chestnuts” column in the CDSS News (2004-2007), authored by Syracuse caller David Smukler, with occasional history-related columns by David Millstone.
 In 2008 CDSS published Cracking Chestnuts: The Living Tradition of Classic American Contra Dances, a book based on the News series, describing 17 dances in detail, and arguing for an inclusive approach to contra dancing, one which embraces the newer and older dances alike.

 Meanwhile, David Millstone has been collecting video of chestnuts for years (see SDHP), and he and David Smukler agreed that video of the 17 dances in the book, plus the 20 in its appendix, would be a valuable learning tool for callers, and an important historical collection.

 On March 2nd, 2013 the Syracuse Country Dancers held another Callers' Gathering focused on chestnuts, and used the occasion to collect footage of additional dances.
 After months of editing, videos of all 37 dances (including multiple versions of some dances) in the Cracking Chestnuts book are presented here.

-Click on the link for the Table of Contents below, and you will be directed to the Table of Contents page for the videos.
+Click on the link below, and you will be directed to a Table of Contents page for the videos.
 From there, you can select a video to view.